How to Choose Your

 Thinking about location can help you narrow down your wedding venue choices.
 What type of backdrop or ambience would you like at your wedding?
 Do you want an indoor or outdoor wedding?

-For our wedding, we wanted to get married by the beach, with a sunset solemnisation followed by a indoor reception, so that narrowed our choices down to a few beach wedding venues in Sentosa.
-Use our 'view by categories’ function above to find a suitable wedding venue, or find a venue to suit your theme here.
+For our wedding, we wanted to get married by the beach, with a sunset solemnisation followed by a indoor reception, so that narrowed our choices down to beach wedding venues in Sentosa.
+Use our ‘Venues by categories’ function above to find a suitable wedding venue, or find a wedding venue to suit your theme here.

-Tip: Always recee your potential venue.
-If you are looking at an outdoor venue, do ensure that the venue has a flexible backup solution in the event of rainy weather.
+Tip: Always recee your potential venue before making a deposit.
+If you are looking at an outdoor venue, ensure that the venue has a flexible backup solution in the event of rainy weather.

 Tip: When planning for your capacity, do buffer for some additional guests that might come last-minute.

 Your wedding reception will be the bulk of your wedding cost.
 Plan out your budget according to how many guests you have and how much you plan to allocate for each guest.
-Depending on your chosen venue, on average, chinese banquet weddings cost about $100 – $150 per guest, depending on the venue and the number of courses.
+Depending on your chosen venue, on average, chinese banquet weddings cost about $100 – $150 per guest depending on the number of courses.
 You can opt for a lunch buffet to lower your cost.

-There is a misconception that alternative venues (restaurants or parks) are cheaper.
-It may or may not be the case – depending on the inclusions.
+While many think alternative venues (restaurants or parks) are cheaper, it may or may not be the case – depending on the inclusions.
 Alternative venues usually function on a per-head ala-carte basis, whereas ballrooms go by table and have more inclusions in their packages.
-So, do a comparison between your shortlisted packages to see which is of better value.
+Do a comparison between your shortlisted packages to see which is of better value.